-I thoroughly enjoyed all of these pieces, and in an increasingly crowded field of good piano music they stand out as a hugely worthwhile and imaginative addition to the intermediate pianist’s repertoire.
+I thoroughly enjoyed these pieces, and in an increasingly crowded field of good piano music they stand out as a hugely worthwhile and imaginative addition to the intermediate pianist’s repertoire.

 It came as no surprise to find so many widely respected piano teacher friends commending June’s publications on her website here, and I have great pleasure in adding my own recommendation to theirs.

-By now it will be clear that I have become a fan of June’s music, and with that I am off to explore more of her publications – and I encourage you to do the same.
-Warmly recommended!
+By now it will be clear that I have become a fan of June’s music, and with that I am off to explore more of her publications.
+I encourage you to do the same!

 Pianodao Music Club members enjoy exclusive discounts on sheet music.